-We know that many people have chosen wood burners for environmental reasons, and we know they are cosy and nostalgic, but we want to make sure everyone is aware of the pollution and health impact, and the best practice for avoiding and reducing that.
+We know that many people have chosen wood burners for environmental reasons, and we know they are cosy and nostalgic, but we want to make sure everyone is aware of the impacts of wood burning on the environment and health, and how to avoid and reduce those.

-However, wood burning has been found to produce large amounts of particulate pollution, which can contribute to climate change and is harmful to health.
-A DEFRA survey has shown that 49% of open fire and stove users are unaware of the health impacts of burning wood, and DEFRA research indicates that 38% of PM2.5 pollution in the UK comes from domestic burning, with 17% from wood burning and 14% from coal burning.
+Wood burning has been found to produce large amounts of particulate pollution, which can contribute to climate change and is harmful to health.
+A DEFRA survey has shown that 49% of open fire and stove users are unaware of the health impacts of burning wood.
+DEFRA figures indicate that 25% of PM2.5 pollution in the UK comes from domestic burning, with 17% from wood burning and 14% from coal burning.
 This is compared to 13% from road transport, with particulate pollution from wood burning still increasing and particulate pollution from road transport decreasing.
 Air Quality News investigated the impact that wood burning has on indoor pollution and their monitoring suggested that when using a wood burner in a residential area with other wood burners, the average PM2.5 level across 24 hours was 72.9 μg/m3, regarded as ‘unhealthy to all’.

 Reduce air pollution by avoiding unnecessary burning; only use appliances when essential and use other heating options if available.
 If you do use your wood burner follow best practice for running it and avoid using it when poor air quality is forecast.
-If you want a less polluting and low carbon heating source, consider renewables or electric with a renewable tariff instead of a wood burner.
+If you want a cleaner and less polluting heating source, consider renewables or electric with a renewable tariff instead of a wood burner.
 Even gas central heating is less polluting in terms of particulate pollution in your home and neighbourhood; make sure to get your boiler regularly serviced and use a carbon monoxide alarm.